Chandra Hosek, Principal and Co-founder

 Most recently, she served as director of corporate communications for ScienceLogic, where she positioned the company as one to watch in IT operations and cloud computing management.
 Prior to ScienceLogic, Chandra managed corporate communications for LifeSize, the third largest provider of high-definition video conferencing equipment and services for businesses.
 While there, she oversaw strategic public relations and social media initiatives, including creating and managing the company’s corporate blog.

-Previously, her work managing national and international public relations for more than five years at NetQoS helped raise its visibility from a start-up to an established, important player in the network and application performance management software space.
+Previously, she managed national and international public relations for software provider NetQoS.
+She helped raise its visibility from a start-up to an established, important player in the network and application performance management space.
 NetQoS became one of the fastest growing technology companies in the U.S., with more than half of Fortune 100 as customers and 31 sequential quarters of double digit revenue growth.
 This success led CA Technologies to acquire the company in 2009.

 On the agency side, Chandra managed technology clients such as Motion Computing, Verity, Wayport, and Trilogy for The Alliant Group and Edelman, the world’s largest PR firm.